candlepin/subscription-manager/README.md

 subscription-manager cockpit plugin itself, and then one which runs integration tests for the D-Bus interface.

-Currently, the source is set up as a vagrant shared folder using rsync.
-This means that it is necessary to use `vagrant rsync` to sync changes with the host if desired. `vagrant rsync-auto` can be used to monitor the directory for changes and then sync when appropriate.
+Currently, the source is set up as a vagrant shared folder using sshfs.
+This means that it is necessary to install the `vagrant-sshfs` plugin to sync changes from the host to the guest.

 The ansible role that provisions the VMs tries to find the IP address of candlepin.example.com, so if the candlepin vagrant image is started first,